benofben/benlackey/posts/What is WOW/README.md

 # What is WOW

-People who've known me a while may remember nonplatonic.com.
+People who've known me a while, back in the halcyon days of the late 90s, may remember nonplatonic.com.
 It was, among other things, a blog before blogs were called blogs.
 The original version was some Perl that spat out static HTML.

 People who've known me a while have also heard me complain about the state of the web, particularly the walled gardens that have taken over.
 So, [WideOpenWeb.com](WideOpenWeb.com) is an attempt to fight back against that.
 I've written a bit about the motivations.